 A portfolio of previous clients, prior work, or data reporting of results demonstrates that a negotiator has the moxie that performance on contract will demand.
 Confidence in skill, or adequate resource, is the surest method of backing up claims.

 If communication seems to be faltering, take direct action by addressing the issue before negotiation breaks down.
 Pick up the phone to sustain some distance from a counterpart during a negotiation period, yet do not be afraid to walk away completely if the situation continues to deteriorate.

 Contract negotiation is about arriving at an agreement.
 Mutual assent implies trust.
 Once the negotiation is over and the contract begins, it is about performance.
 Stay true to your commitment, and be flexible if modifications prove to be necessary.

 If you need help with contract negotiation, you can post your legal need to the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5% attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.